 I received a call from a distraught business owner.
 It seems his partner had a large FB following, but the business was bleeding money.

 When I dug deeper, the partner was using a contest app that had visitors like and share a daily post for a chance to win a $100+ item for free.
 Digging into the winners, these people weren’t even within their state!

-When looking to attract and keep paying customers, don’t use such contests repeatedly as you’re just playing Santa Claus to people who don’t care about your success.
+Don't use such contests repeatedly to attract and keep paying customers, as you’re just playing Santa Claus to people who don’t care about your success.

 Attach a photo to any status update and get 2x more likes and 2x the comments.
 Yes, you can still ask a question, “What’s your favorite _____ of ours?” but adding a picture makes it much more noticeable like MacSuperstore in Santa Barbara shows below.